aflueckiger/KED2025/ked/materials/installation_guide.md

 title: Setting up your Development Environment
 subtitle: Seminar KED2025
 author: Alex Flückiger
-date: 27.01.2025
+date: 23 March 2025
+date-format: long
+format:
+  pdf:
-toc: True
+    toc: true
     toc-depth: 2
+    number-sections: true
+    colorlinks: true
+    documentclass: scrartcl
+    papersize: a4
+    geometry:
+      - right=20mm
+      - left=20mm
 ---

 \pagebreak

 # Introduction

-**IMPORTANT NOTE: When you use a Mac and have Python 3/Anaconda installed already, let me know first before proceeding.
+**IMPORTANT NOTE: Read and follow each step of this guide carefully.
+When you use a Mac and have Python 3/Anaconda installed already, let me know first before proceeding.
 Installing naively multiple Python versions may cause problems.**

 This guide aims to ease setting up your development environment for Windows 11 and macOS.
 Depending on your operating system, you have to install additional components to program in Python and perform common data wrangling tasks in the command-line.
 The instructions cover the installation of the following components: